 What’s Love Got to Do with It?

 Football season kicks off early in my household.
-In early August, when many families are still relaxing in vacation mode, we’re trying on pads, buying cleats, and figuring out practice schedules.
-By September, we’re well in the swing of things, and our team is showing significant improvement.
+Early August, when many families are still relaxing in vacation mode, we’re trying on pads, buying cleats, and figuring out practice schedules.

-The early-season games often take place in high heat and humidity.
+One game last summer took place in the 95-degree heat that we don’t typically see in Michigan that time of year.
 The energy and stamina the boys showed on the field was inspiring.
-I wondered, why do they do it?
+I wondered, “Why do they do it?”
 You couldn’t pay me to put on pads and a helmet and run around in the scorching sun for over 2 hours!

 After every game, the players sit in a group with their coach listening attentively as he reviews what happened and answers their questions.
 The parents form a circle around the team, not close enough to smell the post-game scent, but close enough to overhear.
 What he said to them this week reminded me of where their motivation comes from.